shmindmaster/tgiagency/.github/Instructions/nestjs.instructions.md

 - Implement rate limiting to prevent abuse
 - Use CORS appropriately for cross-origin requests
 - Sanitize outputs to prevent XSS attacks
-- **Environment Configuration**: Use local `.env` files for development (standard practice).
-Use environment variables or secrets management services for production configuration
+- Use environment variables for sensitive configuration

 ```typescript
 // Rate limiting example